 It’s a powdery, sometimes colorful, mess.
 Nothing cramps your printer’s style more than a leaky toner cartridge.

 But don’t cry over spilled toner.
+We’ll show you how to clean toner cartridge mess.
 It’s a hassle, not a tragedy.

 With a little time and patience you can get your printer cleaned up and running again.